Meta takes aim at Twitter with the launch of rival app Threads

 Meta has informed Ireland’s Data Privacy Commission that it has no plans yet to launch Threads in the 27-nation bloc, commission spokesman Graham Doyle said.
 The Irish watchdog is Meta’s main privacy regulator for the EU because the company’s regional headquarters is based in Dublin.

-While Meta had teased the launch with a listing on Apple’s U.K. App Store earlier this week, it could not be found in the French, German or Dutch versions.
+While Meta had teased Threads with a listing on Apple’s U.K. App Store earlier this week, it could not be found in the French, German or Dutch versions.
+The company is working on rolling the app out to more countries but cites regulatory uncertainty for its decision to hold off on a European launch.

-Analysts said its success is far from guaranteed, citing Meta’s track record of launching standalone apps that were later shut down.
+Analysts said its success is far from guaranteed, citing Meta’s track record of starting up standalone apps that were later shut down.

 Also in question is whether it’s the right move for Meta, which has announced tens of thousands of layoffs over the past year amid a tech industry slowdown.